Every organization in the world claims to be “customer centric”.

 Thanks for listening!

-Oh, BTW, with a show of hands, how many found this piece to be helpful in…
+Oh, BTW, with a show of hands, what % of our audience actually found this piece to be…